ondrej-langr/toolbox/packages/bob/docs/template-file-types.md

   export default defineTemplateFile('yaml', (existing) => {
     const existingValidated = schema.parse(existing);

-    // The return type is the same as incomming type, bob will take care of serialization return { ...existingValidated, key: 'value' };
+    // The return type is the same as incomming type, tsuru will take care of serialization return { ...existingValidated, key: 'value' };
   });
   ```